Angus & Julia Stone: 2006: Chocolates and Cigarettes and Heart Full of Wine EPs

-In March 2006 Angus & Julia Stone began recording their debut extended play, Chocolates and Cigarettes, with Julia on vocals, guitar and trumpet; Angus on vocals and guitar; Mitchell "Mitch" Connelly (The Beautiful Girls) on drums and percussion; Clay MacDonald (The Beautiful Girls) on bass guitar; and Hanna Oblikov guested on cello.
-The EP's title was provided by Julia, "I really like both ...
+In March 2006 Angus & Julia Stone began recording their debut extended play, Chocolates and Cigarettes, with Julia on vocals, guitar and trumpet; Angus on vocals and guitar; Mitchell "Mitch" Connelly (the Beautiful Girls) on drums and percussion; Clay MacDonald (the Beautiful Girls) on bass guitar; and Hanna Oblikov guesting on cello.
+The EP's title was provided by Julia: "I really like both ...
 But I'm trying to not like cigarettes.
 I only smoke now after I play gigs".
-Connelly, who was Julia's then-boyfriend, and MacDonald had permanently left their band, The Beautiful Girls, to back the duo for live performances.
-Their first single, "Paper Aeroplane", from the EP was played on Australian radio in April including on FBI.
+Connelly, who was Julia's then-boyfriend, and MacDonald had permanently left their band, the Beautiful Girls, to back the duo for live performances.
+Their first single, "Paper Aeroplane", from the EP was played on Australian radio in April including on FBi.
 That same month Angus & Julia Stone played at The Great Escape Festival.
 At the end of July, the siblings played to two hundred people packed in a tiny tent at the Splendour in the Grass festival in Byron Bay.

 By August they had signed a two-EP distribution deal with EMI Music in Australia and independent label Independiente Records in the United Kingdom and relocated to London.
-On 26 August that year the six-track EP was officially released by EMI Music with Ian Prichett (The Beautiful Girls) producing.
+On 26 August that year the six-track EP was officially released by EMI Music with Ian Prichett (the Beautiful Girls) producing.
 While in the UK, they were invited into Chris Potter's studio (The Verve, Richard Ashcroft) to record.
 Fran Healy from UK band Travis had also heard their debut EP and invited them to his house to record.
 The result of these two matchups was the duo's second EP, Heart Full of Wine, which also had six tracks, appeared on 3 February 2007.
-Again Connelly provided drums and percussion, but on bass guitar was James Perryman and on cello was Bethany Porter – both Angus and Julia also played harmonica.
-At the end of 2006, the duo signed a worldwide publishing deal with Sony/ATV Music Publishing and Creative Artists Agency came on board as their UK-European agent.
+Again Connelly provided drums and percussion, but on bass guitar was James Perryman and on cello was Bethany Porter; both Angus and Julia also played harmonica.
+At the end of 2006, the duo signed a worldwide publishing deal with Sony/ATV Music Publishing, and Creative Artists Agency came on board as their UK-European agent.